(a) League fees are £50 per Team entered.

 - A rest should be made available and also a short cue if play with a full length cue is restricted in some manner.

-If any of the details on the Contact Sheet are incorrect or missing could you please advise me and I will update them and inform other teams.
+If any of the details on the Contact Sheet are incorrect or missing could you please advise the management committee and we will update accordingly them and inform other teams.

 The Pool League does not restrict players under the age of 18 from registering although we understand that some venues might not allow under 18’s entry.
 When playing away at a venue the opposition should be contacted (preferably the Landlord/Manager of the venue) and permission sought in advance.